The Best Coffee Shops In Hoi An

 Order at the counter on the main floor and choose from the many seating options available.
-There are a couple tables inside on the first floor and a terrace surrounding the house.
-A portion of the upper level of the house is air-conditioned, so you can escape the relentless heat and get some work done.
+There are a couple of tables inside on the first floor and a terrace surrounding the house.
+A portion of the upper level of the house is air-conditioned, so you can escape the heat and get some work done.
 This floor also has a second terrace, with free filtered water provided, along with buzzers on each table for quick service.

-Cavalry Coffee – Best Unknown Coffee Shop
+Cavalry Coffee – Best Unknown Coffee Shop in Hoi An

 Cavalry’s main location is much further away, just over Cua Dai Bridge.
-Larger and more industrial than it’s Hoi An Old Town younger sibling, this coffee shop is mostly frequented by locals due to the location.
-Staff speak limited English but that doesn’t stop the staff from delivering fantastic service.
+Larger and more industrial than its Old Town younger sibling, mostly frequented by locals due to the location.
+Staff speak limited English but that doesn’t stop them from delivering fantastic service.
 In the back of the shop is a covered courtyard with additional seating.
 This is also where all the coffee production takes place.

-Hoi An Roastery – Best Coffee Chain
+Hoi An Roastery – Best Coffee Shop Chain

-Dingo Deli – Best All Rounder
+Dingo Deli – Best All in One Coffee Shop

 Now you have an in-depth and expert knowledge on everything coffee.
 As well as some of the best and most interesting coffee shops to find it in Hoi An.
 Whether you’re looking for an excellent Italian coffee, a traditional phin coffee with condensed milk, or something a bit more unique—Hoi An’s coffee shops have it all.